One of the first things to do when using DJ.Studio is to import music to mix with! Otherwise, you’re just mixing thin air…

 audio-library-audioData

-folder retains copies of tracks used in projects, which cannot be cleared manually.To manage storage more effectively, you can move the entire database folder to a different drive.
-After moving it, update the folder's location in DJ.Studio settings to ensure proper functionality.
+folder retains copies of tracks used in projects, which should NEVER be cleared manually.To manage storage more effectively, you can move the entire database folder to a different drive.
+After moving it, update the folder's location in DJ.Studio at Settings > Folders > Database folder to ensure proper functionality.

 Make sure the new storage drive is fast and locally accessible.
 Avoid using network drives, as DJ.Studio requires high-speed file access for optimal performance.